Mindful Meditation Club Constitution

 Section 2: Duties

 the advisor is helping the club when we have questions or problems.
-He also gives advices for our activities and events.
+He or she also gives advices for our activities and events.
 Furthermore, the advisor also helps the club with anything financially matters.

 Article VI: Meetings